Frequently Asked Questions

 If you’re applying to renew your Cal Grant, you should receive your notification for renewal by mid-July.
 If you are a renewal Cal Grant student and you have not heard from the Commission by August 1, please call toll free 888.224.7268 or e-mail studentsupport@csac.ca.gov.

-Q. I was awarded a Cal Grant by CSAC, but LMU Financial Aid has not included this grant in my Financial Aid Award.
+Q. I was awarded a Cal Grant by CSAC, but LMU Financial Aid has not included this grant in my Financial Aid offer.

 This can happen if you have not assigned your student record to Loyola Marymount University’s roster in Webgrants for Students.
 Your Cal Grant will not be awarded to you until you are assigned to Loyola Marymount University’s roster.